wutianqidx/Top-Skills-Employers-Look-For/README.md

 # Example

-Below is an example of wordcould output when the selected company and job title is `Amazon` and `business-intelligence`Top skills include Python, SQL, Tableau, data warehousing and data modeling.
+Below is an example of wordcould output when the selected company and job title is `Amazon` and `business-intelligence`.
+Top skills include Python, SQL, Tableau, data warehousing and data modeling.

 <img src="images/wc.png" width="50%">